smruti-hustles/Aptitude-Reasoning-Verbal/Coding-Decoding.md

 Incorporating basic math operations into the coding process.

 **Example**: If A+1 = 2, B+2 = 4, then what is D+4?

+## Additional Resources

+For more examples and practice questions, check out [Coding and Decoding Questions](https://www.faceprep.in/logical-reasoning/problems-on-coding-and-decoding/)